The Good Times Are Over in China’s Liquor Capital

 Why This Matters

-The decline of Maotai, China's liquor capital, serves as a stark reminder of the country's economic struggles and shifting social norms.
-As the Chinese economy continues to navigate a period of uncertainty, the town's once-thriving liquor industry is facing unprecedented challenges.
-This story matters now as it highlights the ripple effects of economic downturn on local businesses and communities.
+The decline of Maotai, a town in China known for its high-end liquor, serves as a microcosm for the country's economic struggles and shifting cultural values.
+As the Chinese economy falters, the town's once-thriving liquor industry is facing unprecedented challenges.
+This story matters now as it highlights the broader economic and social implications of China's slowdown.

 Coverage Snapshot